 - Therapy: Therapy can help you understand your condition and triggers to avoid them or take them head-on and address them without fear.
 Therapy is one of the most common coping mechanisms people use to get the support they need.

 - A: Accept that you have PTSD and the feelings associated with it

 - I: Investigate what causes your triggers and why your feelings occur

 - N: Not letting the condition identify who you are

 The aftermath of a car crash can be difficult to overcome.
 Working with our Las Vegas car accident lawyers helps you pursue compensation to cover your therapy costs and other financial losses.
-At Bertoldo, Baker, Carter & Smith, we’re here for you every step of the way.
+At Bertoldo, Baker, Carter, Smith & Cullen, we’re here for you every step of the way.